bg-write/candyfloss-flask/README.md

 3. Press enter.
 4. You'll now see the API for your specific publication.

-> For now, case does matter.
+> For now, the spelling case does matter.
 For example, you need to write "Pitchfork" as a proper noun.
-Please go to the "The Ever-Evolving List of Outlets Featured On Candyfloss" section of this README to see what publications are currently available to view on this API and how to spell them.
+Please go to the "[Candyfloss Outlets](#outlets)" section of this README to see what publications are currently available to view on this API and how to spell them.

 Candyfloss uses an SQLite database currently holding the outlets and RSS links being scraped.

 To view this list of scraped outlets:

-1. at the end of your local server URL, add "/db".
+1. At the end of your local server URL, add "/db".

-Future refactoring will make this database more dynamic and directly pull from all the feeds being imported ino `app.py`, and make it visible on the deployed app.
+> Future refactoring will make this database more dynamic and directly pull from all the feeds being imported ino `app.py`, and make it visible on the deployed app.
 I chose SQLite for its ease to use with Python but plan to upgrade the database in future refactoring.

 ### API Endpoints & Parameters